Harini-Grandhi/INFO7374DigitalMarketingAnalytics_team3/Final_Project_Marketing_Strategies/README.md

 <b> Information Collected from the customer </b>

 Event_time - Time when event happened at (in UTC).

 Event_type - Events can be:

-view - a user viewed a product cart - a user added a product to shopping cart remove from cart - a user removed a product from shopping cart purchase - a user purchased a product.
+view - a user viewed a product

+cart - a user added a product to shopping cart

+remove from cart - a user removed a product from shopping cart

+purchase - a user purchased a product.

 Product_id - ID of a product

 Category_id - Product's category ID

 Category_code - Product's category taxonomy (code name) if it was possible to make it.
 Usually present for meaningful categories and skipped for different kinds of accessories.

 Brand - Downcase string of brand name.
 Can be missed.

 Price- Float price of a product.
 Present.

 User_id- Permanent user ID.

 User_session - Temporary user's session ID.
 Same for each user's session.
 It changes every time a user comes back to an online store from a long pause.

+<h4> Setting up the environment for this project </h4>

+* Download or clone the repository
+* Install all the requirements from requirements.txt
+* Then inside the notebooks folder, there are implementation of various marketing algorithms.
+* Run the code in your machine

 <h2> Implementation Strategies </h2>

 <h4> Synthetic Data Generation </h4>

+<h2> Exploratory Data Analysis </h2>